Ismail Adham: Life

-He was born and educated in Alexandria, his father was a Turkish army officer Ahmed Adham, and his mother a German lady, he claimed to have obtained a Bachelor's degree in mathematics from Istanbul University, and to have received Ph.Ds doctorates in physics and philosophy from Moscow State University in 1931, and was appointed as a professor of physics for one year at Leningard University (which recklessly he called Petersburg), Then he went back to Turkey and was a teacher of mathematics or physics at the Ataturk Institute in Ankara (which did not exist), and returned to Egypt in 1935, he went to live on the small estate near Alexandria that his father had left him, furthermore he claimed that his mother was the daughter of J.H van't Hoff, a member of Prussian Academy of Sciences, and at one time professor at University of Berlin, it is unlikely that J.H van't Hoff was his grandfather, whom he mistook for a German, and claimed to have written books and articles in Russian, French, German, English, and Turkish.
+He was born and educated in Alexandria, his father was a Turkish army officer Ahmed Adham, and his mother a German lady, he claimed to have obtained a Bachelor's degree in mathematics from Istanbul University, and to have received Ph.Ds doctorates in physics and philosophy from Moscow State University in 1931, and was appointed as a professor of physics for one year at Leningrad University.
+Then he went back to Turkey and was a teacher of mathematics or physics in Ankara, and returned to Egypt in 1935, he went to live on the small estate near Alexandria that his father had left him, furthermore he claimed that his mother was the daughter of J.H van't Hoff, a member of Prussian Academy of Sciences, and at one time professor at University of Berlin, it is unlikely that J.H van't Hoff was his grandfather, whom he mistook for a German, and claimed to have written books and articles in Russian, French, German, English, and Turkish.